shahadul-17/Crypton-CNG-Management-System/README.md

 # Crypton-CNG-Management-System
-A web based CNG Management System using MySQL.
+A web based CNG Management System using MySQL Database.

 # Requirements
 1) XAMPP or WAMPSERVER.
 (OPTIONAL)